generic-ui/angular-style-guide/README.md

 - Required inputs should be specified in the selector,
 - Required inputs should be declared with an exclamation mark(non-null assertion),
 - Optional inputs should be assigned with value,
-- When the previous point is not possible not required inputs should be declared as optional with ? mark.
+- When the previous point is not possible not required inputs should be declared as optional with ? mark,
+- Don't use setters for inputs, use ngOnChanges instead.

 ## Output
 - Always initialize output variables on the declaration - assign value with new EventEmitter(),